How Do I Prune A Magnolia Tree?

 Deadwood pruning

-Pruning dead wood is a must because it increases the health of the tree.
+Pruning dead wood is a must because it increases the tree’s health.
 It is best done in early spring.

-In any of these cases, the dead branch must be cut off.
-Do this a little farther back than the dead tissue begins, that is, cut off a small part of the live branch.
-This is to prevent a possible spread of the infestation.
+Do this a little farther back than the dead tissue begins.
+This is to prevent the possible spread of the infestation.

 Tools and aftercare

 In most cases, you will need a hand saw, loppers, and pruning shears to trim a magnolia.
-Make sure that all tools are sharp and in good working order before pruning.
+Ensure all tools are sharp and in good working order before pruning.

-Also, treat them with rubbing alcohol to avoid disease contamination.
+Also, they should be treated with rubbing alcohol to avoid disease contamination.
 Disinfect each time for a new tree.

 It is good practice to dress the wounds with fungicide.
 A multi-purpose fungicide or a copper fungicide can be used for this purpose.
 This is especially important when removing large branches.